AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Discussion

-A further simplification we adopted is in modelling the hot lobes as a non-relativistic thermal gas in which the electrons and protons share a single temperature.
+A further simplification we adopted is in modelling the hot lobes as a non-relativistic thermal gas ($\gamma = 5/3$) in which the electrons and protons share a single temperature.
 The exact nature of the lobe plasma is still uncertain \citep[e.g.,][]{DunnEtAl06b,BirzanEtAl08,CrostonEtAl08,CrostonHardcastle14,KangEtAl14,KawakatuEtAl16,MazzottaEtAl02,SchmidtEtAl02,DunnEtAl05}, and in reality, the two components may not be in thermal equilibrium and have different temperatures, their distributions may be non-thermal.
-Some works have studied the effect of different lobe content, for example by including the cosmic-ray (CR) component \citep[e.g.,][]{SijackiEtAl08,WeinbergerEtAl17,EhlertEtAl19,YangEtAl19}, finding that CRs can impact lobe dynamics, with the additional CR pressure resulting in more buoyancy and easier uplift of ICM gas, and produce ``rounder'' bubbles compared to kinetically injected jets that are more similar to observed X-ray cavities, suggesting that jet CRs could have a role to play in ICM evolution.
+Uncertainties surrounding how CR energy is communicated to the ICM via streaming and diffusion mean that it is unclear what fraction of the CR energy is actually transferred to the ICM and on what timescales.
+Given that we do not include any models for CRs with our simulations, the mixing rates we present may not map directly to those expected in real clusters, but rather provide a qualitative mechanism by which cluster weather could enhance mixing of lobe material.
+In fact, some works have studied the effect of different lobe content, for example by including the CR component \citep[e.g.,][]{SijackiEtAl08,WeinbergerEtAl17,EhlertEtAl19,YangEtAl19}, finding that CRs can impact lobe dynamics, with the additional CR pressure resulting in more buoyancy and easier uplift of ICM gas, and produce ``rounder'' bubbles compared to kinetically injected jets that are more similar to observed X-ray cavities, suggesting that CRs could have a role to play in ICM evolution.

 Finally, we do not include a physical viscosity model and hence any viscous dissipation occurring is purely numerical.
-As discussed in Section~\ref{sec:shocks}, sound waves could contributed to heating the ICM \citep[e.g.,][]{FabianEtAl05,SandersEtAl07,BambicEtAl19,FabianEtAl17} and as such a full understanding of where this occurs and at what rate would depend on the physical viscosity of the ICM \citep{RuszkowskiEtAl04, SijackiEtAl06b, ZweibelEtAl18}, which itself is still rather uncertain.
+As discussed in Section~\ref{sec:shocks}, sound waves could contribute to heating the ICM \citep[e.g.,][]{FabianEtAl05,SandersEtAl07,BambicEtAl19,FabianEtAl17} and as such a full understanding of where this occurs and at what rate would depend on the physical viscosity of the ICM \citep{RuszkowskiEtAl04, SijackiEtAl06b, ZweibelEtAl18}, which itself is still rather uncertain.
 However, given that {\sc arepo} has very low numerical viscosity, sound waves are expected to be long lived.
-As such, the fact that the weak shocks/sound waves in the low power jet run so readily disappear suggests that the cluster weather is able to at least partially disrupt them, as was also found in \citet{BourneSijacki17}.
-Therefore, transporting energy over a large volume via sound waves may only be viable in relatively quite cluster atmospheres or with sufficiently high jet powers.
+As such, the fact that the weak shocks/sound waves in the low power jet run so readily disappear suggests that the cluster weather can at least partially disrupt them, as was also found in \citet{BourneSijacki17}.
+Therefore, transporting energy over a large volume via sound waves may only be viable in relatively quiet cluster atmospheres or with sufficiently high jet powers.